ixig/GPT-2_AutoComplete/README.md

 ---

-I fine-tuned a Hugging Face [DistilGPT2](https://huggingface.co/distilgpt2) Language Model on a corpus consisting of one week of news articles from the NYT and AP News at the start of the war.
+I fine-tuned a Hugging Face [DistilGPT2](https://huggingface.co/distilgpt2) Language Model on a corpus consisting of just *one week* of news articles from the NYT and AP News at the start of the war.
 The news articles were [scraped](https://github.com/ixig/GPT-2_AutoComplete/blob/main/nyt.py) using the NYT Developer APIs in conjunction with Beautiful Soup for HTML parsing.

 Preprocessing was done using Python RegEx in the [first step](https://github.com/ixig/GPT-2_AutoComplete/blob/main/preproc1.py).
 In the [second step](https://github.com/ixig/GPT-2_AutoComplete/blob/main/preproc2.py), NER using Spacy was used to normalize names of people and places.
-The [final step](https://github.com/ixig/GPT-2_AutoComplete/blob/main/combine.py) was to combine all sentences from all articles into one line of text which will then be chunked into a context length of 128 tokens for [fine-tuninng](https://github.com/ixig/GPT-2_AutoComplete/blob/main/UkraineTrainTextGen.ipynb).
+The [final step](https://github.com/ixig/GPT-2_AutoComplete/blob/main/combine.py) was to combine all sentences from all articles into one line of text which will then be chunked into a context length of 128 tokens for [fine-tuning](https://github.com/ixig/GPT-2_AutoComplete/blob/main/UkraineTrainTextGen.ipynb) a Causal Language Model.

 The goal is to show a proof-of-concept of a context fine-tuned, text-prediction auto-completion editor for journalists who have to report from the field under trying conditions and severe time pressures.